Who we are

 Since 2016, some of the members of tha Lab helped to co-organize a cycle of interdisciplinary meetings at the University of Trento in which we try to lay the foundations for a common language between Geometry, Algebra and Physics starting from Quantum Information.

-Organizers: A. Bernardi, I. Carusotto, F. Pederiva, F. Hauke, A. Oneto
+Organizers: A. Bernardi, I. Carusotto, F. Pederiva, F. Hauke

 Levico Terme, 26-28 July 2021